-Child support is a major issue that comes up in virtually all Illinois divorce cases involving minor children and almost every parentage case.
-Over the course of the eighteen (plus) years before the child’s emancipation and the possible obligation for post-high school education, tens or hundreds of thousands of dollars may be at stake.
-Illinois law changed dramatically in 2017 when Illinois adopted the income sharing model regarding child support.
+Child support is a major issues in divorce and parentage cases involving minor children.
+Often tens or hundreds of thousands of dollars may be at stake.
+Illinois law changed dramatically in 2017 when Illinois adopted the income-sharing model.
 Illinois child support law considers the income of both parents in determining the child support obligation.
-In addition to the income of each parent, a factor is the parenting time measured based upon the number of overnights by each parent.
+In addition, the court considers how parenting time is allocated between the parents.
+The income-sharing law in Illinois is based considers the number of overnights by each parent.

-The Gitlin Law Firm has been at the forefront of educating lawyers on the new law including:
+The Gitlin Law Firm has been at the forefront of educating lawyers on child support law in Illinois.
+This includes:

-- Comprehensively updating the book, Gitlin on Divorce, to include the rewrite to Illinois child support laws; and
+- Comprehensively updating the book, Gitlin on Divorce.
+The 2022 Fifth Edition to Gitlin on Divorce includes an in depth analysis of the Illinois child support laws; and

 - Educating lawyers regarding the new law including lecturing and moderating for the Illinois Institute for Continuing Legal Education.

 While The Gitlin Law Firm strives to provide the highest quality information on our site, these FAQs are not a substitute for the advice of a lawyer.
 If you need a family law lawyer in Illinois, please contact The Gitlin Law Firm to schedule a consultation or for additional information.